Kingdom of Kapisa: The early Shahis of Kapiśa/Kabul

-Dr V. A. Smith calls the early Shahis as a Cadet Branch of the Kushanas without proof.
-H. M. Elliot identifies them with Kators/Katirs and further link them to Kushans.
-George Scott Robertson writes that the Kators/Katirs of Kafiristan belong to the Hindu Siyaposh tribal group of the Kams, Kamoz and Kamtoz tribes.
-Charles Fredrick Oldham identifies them with Naga-worshiping Takkas or Kathas and groups the Naga-cum-Sun worshipping Urasass (Hazaras), Abhisaras, Gandharas, Kambojas and Daradas collectively as the representatives of the Takkas or Kathas.
-Dr D. B. Pandey traces the affinities of the early Kabul Shahis to the Hunas.
+Some authors have suggested that the Kushan Empire and/or the Kaṭa (Kaṭor/Kaṭir) tribe, of Bashgul Valley, in Nuristan were the origins of the Shahis.
+V. A. Smith calls the early Shahis a cadet branch of the Kushanas, without providing evidence for this.
+H. M. Elliot links the Shahis to both the Kata and the Kushanas.
+George Scott Robertson states that the Kata belong to the Siyaposh (Siah-Posh), a Hindu tribal grouping.
+Charles Fredrick Oldham identifies the Shahis with the Katas and the Takkas of Punjab, whom Oldham describes as Naga-worshippers.
+(Oldham further claims links between the Katas and/or Takkas and the Hazaras [the "Naga-cum-Sun worshipping Urasas"], Abhisara, Gandharas, Kambojas and Daradas.)

+D. B. Pandey traces the affinities of the early Kabul Shahis to the Hunas.
 Bishan Singh and K. S. Dardi etc. connect the Kabul Shahis to the ancient Kshatriya clans of the Kambojas/Gandharas.
-7th-century Chinese pilgrim Hiuen Tsang, who visited INdis (629 AD - 645 AD) calls the ruler of Kapisa as Buddhist and of a Kshatriya caste.
+The 7th-century Chinese Buddhist pilgrim Xuanzang, who visited India (629 AD - 645 AD) calls the ruler of Kapisa as Buddhist and of a Kshatriya caste.

 Kalhana, the 12th-century Kashmirian historian and author of the famous Rajatarangini, also calls the Shahis of Gandhara/Waihind as Kshatriyas.
 These early references from different sources link them as Kshatriya ruler and his dynasty undoubtedly to Hindu lineage.
-Further, though Kalhana takes the history of the Shahis to as early as or even earlier than 730 century AD, but he does not refer to any supplanting of the Shahi dynasty at any time in the entire history of the Shahis.
+Further, though Kalhana takes the history of the Shahis to the year AD 730 or earlier, but he does not refer to any supplanting of the Shahi dynasty at any time in the entire history of the Shahis.